evolutics/kerek/README.md

 There is an [example](examples/ssh_delivery/test.sh) of a pipeline that delivers a Compose application to a staging environment.
 It does not need a container registry but instead transfers images via SSH.
-Summary of the process:
+Summary of the whole process:

 ```mermaid
 sequenceDiagram